 Fee arrears: Please contact the school office immediately if you have any problems with the payment of fees.
 Fees arrears are dealt with promptly and you will be required to keep your child at home until payment is made.

 Fee increases: Fees are adjusted annually and fee increases come into effect each January.

-Notice Period: You are required to give a minimum of 1 month’s written notice if you intend to remove your child from the school before the end of the Grade R year.
-If we do not receive this notification, you will be liable for an additional month’s fees.
+Notice Period: You are required to give a minimum of 1 Terms written notice if you intend to remove your child from the school before the end of the Grade R year.
+If we do not receive this notification, you will be liable for the Terms fees. half day R6000/ full day R9000

 Switching from Full-day to half-day is permitted provided one month’s written notice is given or you will be liable for Full-day fees for another month.
 The notice must be given by the first Monday of the month.

-Fines: R30 per 5 minutes for children collected late.
+Fines: R30 per 5 minutes for children collected later than 5:30.